Comcast: NBCUniversal

-Failed purchase of Time Warner Cable
+Attempted acquisition of Time Warner Cable

 On February 12, 2014, the Los Angeles Times reported that Comcast sought to acquire Time Warner Cable in a deal valued at $45.2 billion.
 On February 13, it was reported that Time Warner Cable agreed to the acquisition.
 This was to add several metropolitan areas to the Comcast portfolio, such as New York City, Los Angeles, Dallas–Fort Worth, Cleveland, Columbus, Cincinnati, Charlotte, San Diego, and San Antonio.
 Time Warner Cable and Comcast aimed to merge into one company by the end of 2014, and both have praised the deal, emphasizing the increased capabilities of a combined telecommunications network, and to "create operating efficiencies and economies of scale".

 In 2014, critics expressed concern that the deal would give Comcast greater negotiating power in a number of areas, including rebroadcast fees with television channels, and peering agreements with ISPs.

 Critics noted in 2013 that Tom Wheeler, the head of the FCC, which has to approve the deal, is the former head of both the largest cable lobbying organization, the National Cable & Telecommunications Association, and as largest wireless lobby, CTIA – The Wireless Association.
 According to Politico, Comcast "donated to almost every member of Congress who has a hand in regulating it".
 The U.S. Senate Judiciary Committee held a hearing on the deal on April 9, 2014.
 The House Judiciary Committee planned its own hearing.
 On March 6, 2014, the United States Department of Justice Antitrust Division confirmed it was investigating the deal.
 In March 2014, the division's chairman, William Baer, recused himself because he was involved in the prior Comcast NBCUniversal acquisition.
 Several states' attorneys general have announced support for the federal investigation.
 On April 24, 2015, Jonathan Sallet, general counsel of the F.C.C., explained that he was going to recommend a hearing before an administrative law judge, equivalent to a collapse of the deal.

 In August 2015, Comcast announced that it would increase Internet speeds for low-income customers from 5 Mbit/s to 10 Mbit/s, provide free wireless routers, and pilot an initiative to increase Internet access for low-income senior citizens.
 In September of that year, Comcast also launched Watchable, a YouTube competitor.
 The move was seen by Variety as an attempt to appeal to the cord-cutting market.